Thank you so much for stopping by Wake + Bake!

 I’d smoke cannabis, put on my headphones, keep my car parked and walk to school or work.
 I also walked “recreationally”, just wandering aimlessly around town for the better part of an afternoon.

-I think cannabis IS a “gateway drug”…
+Cannabis IS a “gateway drug”…

-to health and vibrant living.
+It’s a gateway to health and vibrant living. -CT

 When I smoked cannabis and ate certain foods, I started noticing what I called “bad tingles” in my joints and back.
 When I ate other foods, I felt light and good enough to go for another walk.

 Since I’d already figured out how much cannabis I needed to take in order to get to a pain free state (usually just a one hitter several times a day), I shifted from opioids to cannabinoids in the course of a few weeks.

 There was no struggle in this transition and it wasn’t forced.
 I didn’t think, “I should quit taking these pills.”
 It just didn’t feel good to take them anymore.
 I gradually stopped reaching for them when I was in pain and grabbed cannabis instead.
 I didn’t have any major withdrawal symptoms, even though I’d been taking prescription painkillers regularly for over 2 years.

 Over the next 10 years, I used cannabis regularly as I lost over 60 lbs, started doing yoga (and eventually became a yoga teacher), radically changed my diet and reclaimed my life.

 I mean… I never needed that wheelchair after all, and my body consistently surprises me in its ability to heal, open up and grow stronger.